Ghanshyampur Assembly constituency

-There is a Mahathwar village inside the Ghanshyampur Panchayat, which Mahathwar village comes under Ghanshyampur block and it is located 3 km south of the block office.
-It is bound on the east by the Shambhu chowk, on the north by Pali village and on the south by Chaur (or low lying agricultural land filled up by flood water) and on the west by Hari Mushari tola and Galma village.

 Results

 1977-2005

 In the October 2005 state assembly elections, Izhar Ahmad of LJP won the Ghanshyampur assembly seat defeating his nearest rival Dr. Mahabir Prasad of RJD.
 Contests in most years were multi cornered but only winners and runners are being mentioned.
 Dr. Mahabir Prasad of RJD defeated Izhar Ahmed of LJP/ JD(U) in February 2005 and 2000.
 Mahabir Prasad of JD defeated Chandra Kishore Jha of BJP/ Congress in 1995 and 1990.
 Mahabir Prasad of LD defeated Harish Chandra Jha of Congress in 1985.
 Mahendra Narayan Jha of Congress defeated Mahabir Prasad of Janata Party (Secular – Charan Singh) in 1980.
 Mahabir Prasad of JP defeated Anirudh Jha, Independent, in 1977.